Let customers speak for us

 Does not contain: Animal products, gluten, dairy, artificial flavours or colours.
 Store below 30°C in a dry cool place.

 TGA Listed and proudly Australian made in a quality assured facility Certified by the Australian Therapeutic Goods Administration.
+Stability tested and every active independently tested by TGA-registered, ISO/IEC-certified laboratories.

 Warnings: Vitamin and mineral supplements should not replace a balanced diet.
 Bacillus coagulans may affect the way some medicines work, including immunosuppressants.
 Consult your health professional before taking with other medicines.
 If symptoms persist, talk to your health professional.
 Contains sugars, sulfites, sugar alcohol (myo-inositol), and soya bean products.
 Not suitable for children.